SanjayJSimon/Data-Analysis-on-CSV-Files/README.md

-# Data-Analysis-on-CSV-Files
+Task 5 - Data Analysis on CSV Files
-Analysis of a sales dataset using Python, Pandas, and Matplotlib.
-Includes data cleaning, total sales calculation, product-wise and region-wise insights, and visual charts.
-Notebook and CSV file inclded
+This repo contains a synthetic sales dataset (sales_data.csv), a Jupyter notebook (Task5_data_analysis.ipynb) that demonstrates loading, grouping, and plotting with pandas, and sample plot images.
+Run the notebook to reproduce analysis and charts.